 e.
 The top of all cement plugs will be tagged to verify their depth.
+(3-29-12)

-- (3-18-22) - f.
-The owner or operator shall have the option as to the method of placing may choose to place cement in the hole by:
+f.
+The owner or operator shall have the option as to the method of placing cement in the hole by:

-(3-18-22)() - i.
-Dump bailer; (3-18-22) - ii.
-Pumping a balanced cement plug through tubing or drill pipe; (3-18-22) - iii.
-Pump and plug; or (3-18-22) - iv.
-Equivalent method approved by the Director Administrator prior to plugging.
-(3-18-22)( - g.
-Unless prior approval is given by the Department, all wellbores shall have water-based drilling muds, high viscosity pills, or other approved fluids between all plugs. - h.
-All abandoned wells shall have a plug or seal placed at the surface of the ground or the bottom of the cellar in the hole in such manner so as not to interfere with soil cultivation or other surface use.
+i.
+Dump bailer; (3-29-12)

+ii.
+Pumping a balanced cement plug through tubing or drill pipe; (3-29-12)

+iii.
+Pump and plug; or (3-29-12)

+iv.
+Equivalent method approved by the Director prior to plugging.
+(3-29-12)

+- g.
+Unless prior approval is given, all wellbores shall have water based drilling muds, high viscosity pills, or other approved fluids between all plugs.
+(3-29-12) - h.
+All abandoned wells shall have a plug or seal placed at the surface of the ground or the bottom of the cellar in the hole in such manner as not to interfere with soil cultivation or other surface use.
 The top of the pipe must be sealed with either a cement plug and a screw cap, or cement plug and a steel plate welded in place or by other approved method, or in the alternative be marked with a permanent monument which shall consist of a piece of pipe not less than four (4) inches in diameter and not less than ten (10) feet in length, of which four (4) feet shall be above the general ground level, the remainder to be embedded in cement or to be welded to the surface casing.

-O6.
+- O6.
 Subsequent Report of Abandonment.
 If a well is plugged or abandoned, a subsequent record of work done must be filed with the Department.
-This report shall be filed separately within thirty (30) days after the work is done is completed.
+This report shall be filed separately within thirty (30) days after the work is done.
 The report shall give a detailed account of the manner in which the abandonment of plugging work was carried out, including the weight of mud, the nature and quantities of materials used in plugging, the location and extent (by depths) of the plugs of different materials, and the records of any tests or measurements made and of the amount, size, and location (by depths) of casing left in the well.
 If an attempt was made to part any casing, a complete report of the method used and the results obtained must be included.

-- 07. Wells Used for Fresh Water (Cold Water < 85 degrees Fahrenheit), Low Temperature Geothermal (85 212 Degrees Fahrenheit), or Geothermal Wells (>212 Degrees Fahrenheit).
-(3-18-22)( - a.
-Oil and gas wells, seismic, core, or other exploratory holes no longer being used for their original purpose may not be converted into fresh-water, low temperature geothermal, or geothermal wells unless the following actions occur: - i.
-OThe owner, operator, or surface owner files an application with the IDWR describing the conversion and the proposed use for the water or geothermal resource and any modifications necessary to meet the applicable well construction standards;

-(3-18-22)() - ii.
-The surface owner provides written documentation assuming responsibility for the converted well including, should it become necessary, decommissioning (plugging) of the converted well in accordance with applicable law; (3-18-22) - iii.
-IDWR issues a permit for a geothermal resource well, a water right, or recognizes a domestic exemption authorizing the withdrawal of water from the converted well; and (3-18-22) - iv.
+(3-29-12) - 07.
+Wells Used for Fresh Water (Cold Water < 85 degrees Fahrenheit), Low Temperature Geothermal (85 212 Degrees Fahrenheit) or Geothermal Wells (>212 Degrees Fahrenheit).
+(3-29-12) - a.
+Oil and gas wells, seismic, core or other exploratory holes no longer being used for their original purpose may not be converted into fresh water, low temperature geothermal, or geothermal wells unless the following actions occur: (3-29-12) - i.
+Owner, operator, or surface owner files an application with the IDWR describing the conversion and the proposed use for the water or geothermal resource and any modifications necessary to meet the applicable well construction standards; (3-29-12) - ii.
+The surface owner provides written documentation assuming responsibility for the converted well including, should it become necessary, decommissioning (plugging) of the converted well in accordance with applicable law; (3-29-12) - iii.
+IDWR issues a permit for a geothermal resource well, a water right, or recognizes a domestic exemption authorizing the withdrawal of water from the converted well; and (3-29-12) - iv.
 A licensed driller in Idaho inspects and certifies that the converted well meets all well construction standards for its intended purpose.
+(3-29-12)

-(3-18-22) - b.
+b.
 The Department's bond may not be released, and the oil and gas permit cancelled, until all requirements in Paragraph 502.07.a. of these rules are met.
-(3-18-22)
+(4-11-15)